Health & Safety

 Conclusion

 While termites won’t directly make you sick through bites or disease transmission, you’ll want to take infestations seriously due to indirect health risks.
-Their presence can trigger allergies and respiratory issues from droppings and shed wings.
-The bigger concerns are structural damage that creates safety hazards and exposure to treatment chemicals.
-Don’t ignore signs of termites – address them promptly to protect your health and home.
+Their presence can trigger allergies, asthma attacks, and respiratory issues from droppings, shed wings, and mold growth — symptoms that disproportionately affect vulnerable individuals.
+The bigger concerns are structural termite damage that creates safety hazards and exposure to treatment chemicals.
+Don’t ignore signs of termites — address them promptly to protect your health, your family, and your home.
+Early prevention and regular inspections are always less costly than the health and repair consequences of an untreated termite infestation.

 Dr. Sarah Mitchell